SyncfusionExamples/date-picker-with-event-calendar-flutter/README.md

-# Update event calendar (SfCalendar) DisplayDate using DatePicker in flutter
+# How to update event calendar (SfCalendar) DisplayDate using showDatePicker in Flutter?

 In flutter event calendar, you can dynamically update the initialDisplayDate using DatePicker.